A Patient’s Guide to Patellar Tendonitis

 Use ice after activity if indicated by pain or swelling.
 Icing should be limited to no more than 20 minutes to avoid reflex vasodilation (increased circulation to the area to rewarm it causing further swelling).
 Heat may be used in cases of chronic tendinosis to stimulate blood circulation and promote tissue healing.

 Whenever you have to miss exercising for any reason or when training for a specific event, adjust your training schedule accordingly.
 Avoid the “too” training errors mentioned earlier.

 Injections such as Toradol and Platelet Rich Plasma (PRP) may be an option and will be reviewed with you by Dr. Kiritsis.

 Surgery is rarely needed when a wide range of protective measures, relative rest, ice, support, and rehab are used.
 If nonsurgical treatment fails to improve your condition, then surgery may be suggested.
 Surgery is designed to stimulate healing through revascularization (restoring blood supply).
-Weak, damaged tissue is removed and the injured tendon is repaired.
+The weak, damaged tissue is removed and the injured tendon is repaired.
 Tissue remodeling through surgery can restore function.

 Arthroscopic procedures can usually be done on an outpatient basis.
-This means you can leave the hospital the same day.
+This means you can leave the hospital on the same day.

 What should I expect as I recover?

 Patellar tendonitis is usually self-limiting.
 That means the condition will resolve with rest, activity modification, and physical therapy.
 Recurrence of the problem is common for patients who fail to let the patellar tendon recover fully before resuming training or other aggravating activities.